All Episodes

 Like Mitt Romney in 2012 became a murderer.

-Mitt Romney, maybe the most moral and decent man who's ever run for president ended up being a murderer.
+Mitt Romney, maybe the most moral and decent man who's ever run for president, ended up being a murderer, somebody who didn't care about animals and a tax cheat.

 This is what the Democrats do.

-And she played it big time on Trump yesterday.
+It's the primary card that they play, and she played it big time on Trump yesterday.

-She said Trump has stood up in front of largely white audiences and described black communities in insulting and ignorant terms.
+She said, Trump has stood up in front of largely white audiences and described black communities in insulting and ignorant terms.

 Those are his words.

-She said, Well, yeah.
+She said, well, yeah.

 But he wasn't blaming African Americans.